 From the Buddhist monks of Koyasan to the high rollers of Tokyo, see the many faces of Japan on this condensed tour beginning in Osaka.
 Savour the region’s culinary delicacies and the beautiful views at Mt Fuji.
 You’ll stay in a traditional ryokan and really soak up local culture in onsen hot springs.
 A great combination of the traditional and the contemporary, this adventure provides a taste of the rich culture of Japan.

-Local Living: Overnight in Mount Koya Temple, Kōyasan.
+Your Local Living Moment: Overnight in Mount Koya Temple, Kōyasan.
 Hiroshima Peace Park and Museum visit.
 Miyajima excursion with floating torii gate visit.
 Nijo Castle and gardens visit (Kyoto).
 Gion walk.
 Fushimi Inari shrine visit.
 Lake Ashino-ko boat ride (Hakone).
 Traditional ryokan stay with kaiseki meal.
 Japan Rail (JR) pass (7 days).
 All transport between destinations and to/from included activities.

 Take in views of Mt Fuji, stay in temple lodging and a traditional ryokan, gaze at the famous floating torii gate in Miyajima, explore Kyoto’s Nijo Castle